insected/bobbae_gcp-wiki/Data-Engineering.md

 ## Memorystore

-[Memorystore](Memorystore) automates complex tasks for open source Redis and Memcached like enabling high availability, failover, patching, and monitoring so you can spend more time coding.
+[Memorystore](Memorystore) automates complex tasks for open source Redis and Memcached like enabling high availability, failover, patching, and monitoring.

 ## Firebase

 [Firebase](Firebase) is Google's mobile platform that helps you quickly develop high-quality apps and grow your business.